 Did you know that only 0.1% of the total diamonds mined worldwide are classified as fancy colored diamonds?

-4C’s of Green Diamond
+Green Diamond Metal Pairings

 Engagement Ring Settings for Green Diamond

-- Tension Setting: In a tension setting, the tension of the band secures the diamond in place which creates an appearance of the diamond in mid-air.
+- Tension Setting: In a tension setting, the tension of the band secures the diamond in place, which creates an appearance of the diamond in mid-air.
 With a tension setting, the green color of the diamond will pop out.

 - Three-stone Setting: By adding smaller white diamonds on either side of the green diamond, its brilliance can be enhanced immensely.